Frequently Asked Questions

 The Central Application Service for Physician Assistants (CASPA) application is the only option to apply to the ECU PA Program.

+No, the CASPA information is incorrect.
 If you are accepted to the ECU PA Program you will need to complete an application to the Graduate School.
 Only those with official acceptance letters to the ECU PA Program should complete the Graduate School application.

 What is the typical composition of your incoming students?